RexKang/VerifyK/README.md

-kVerify
+VerifyK
 =======

-A python program to verify the file modified-date, created-date, size from source dir to target dir.
+A python program for windows to verify the file modified-date, created-date, size from source dir to target dir.